sdpython/pymmails/_doc/sphinxdoc/source/index.rst

 Description
 -----------

-The module was started to grab emails using IMAP.
+The module was started to grab emails using IMAP and to store them on a local disk.
 The module is available on `pypi/pymyinstall <https://pypi.python.org/pypi/pymmails/>`_ and on `GitHub/pymyinstall <https://github.com/sdpython/pymmails>`_.